Agreement on the mutual recognition of conformity assessments: (MRAs)

 What are MRAs?

-A Mutual Recognition Agreement (MRA) is an international agreement in which two or more countries agree to mutually recognise the results of conformity assessment by mutually notified conformity assessment bodies (CABs) for the scope of the agreement.
+A Mutual Recognition Agreement (MRA) is an international agreement in which two or more countries agree to exchange the results of conformity assessment by mutually designated

 Increasing global trade has raised serious concerns about the free movement of goods across borders for the following reasons:

-- Unnecessary regulatory divergence between the legal systems
+- Unnecessary regulatory divergence between legal systems

 - Imposition of trade costs through tariffs and technical barriers to trade